Inclusion at Bridgewater Primary School

 Who we are

-- Mrs Frances Troop – Deputy Headteacher/ Special Educational Needs Coordinator (SENCo) /Specialist Teacher of Dyslexia/Designated teacher for Looked After Children
+- Mrs Frances Troop* – Deputy Headteacher/ Special Educational Needs Coordinator (SENDCo) /Specialist Teacher of Dyslexia/Designated teacher for Looked After Children

-- Miss Sharon Jones – Special Educational Needs Support & Pastoral Care
+- Ms Sharon Jones – Special Educational Needs Support & Pastoral Care

-- Mrs Vicky Ashby - Special Educational Needs Teaching Support/Speech and Language & Pastoral Care
+- Mrs Vicky Ashby – Learning Mentor/ Special Educational Needs Teaching Support/Speech and Language & Pastoral Care

 - Mrs Louise Thomas - Parent Link Worker

-- Mrs Mary Kay – Governor with responsibility for Inclusion and SEN
+- Mr Joe Lavelle – Governor with responsibility for Inclusion and SEN

 We also have an enthusiastic and dedicated group of Learning Support Assistants and HLTAs working alongside us, supporting children with additional needs throughout the school.